Vajrasuchi Upanishad: The Vajrasūcī of pseudo-Aśvaghoṣa

-Brahmana: the Vajrasuchi doctrine

-Who indeed then is Brahmana, rhetorically repeats the verse 9 of the text.
-Whoever he may be, answers the Upanishad, he is the one who has directly realized his Atman (innermost self, soul).
-He is the one who understands that his soul is without a second, is devoid of class, is devoid of actions, is devoid of faults.
-He knows that the Atman is truth, is knowledge, is bliss and is eternity.
-He is the one who knows that the same soul in him is in everyone, is in all things, pervading within and without, something that can be felt but not reasoned.
-He is the one who is free from malice, who fulfills his nature, is not driven by cravings for worldly objects or desire or delusions.
-He is the one who lives a life untouched by spite, ostentation, pride or the need to impress others.

-Epilogue

-The Upanishad closes by stating that this doctrine is the opinion of the Srutis (scriptures), the Smritis, the Itihasas and the Puranas.
-There is no other way to attain the state of Brahmana, states Vajrasuchi Upanishad, other than meditating on the non-dual Brahman (ultimate reality and truth), with the Atman as the Satcitananda – truth-consciousness-bliss.
-Thus ends the Upanishad.

 Buddhist Vajrasuchi and Hindu Vajrasuchi Upanishad

 The relationship between the Vajrasuchi text of Buddhism and Vajrasuchi Upanishad of Hinduism has long been of interest to scholars.
-This interest began with Brian Houghton Hodgson – a colonial official based in Nepal who was loaned a Sanskrit text titled Vajra Suchi in 1829, by a Buddhist friend of his, whose contents turned out to be similar to the Vajrasuci Upanishad.
+This interest began with Brian Houghton Hodgson – a colonial official based in Nepal who was loaned a Sanskrit text titled Vajra Suchi in 1829, by a Buddhist friend of his, whose contents turned out to be similar to the vajrasūchi Upanishad.
 In 1835, Hodgson published a translation.
 The first line of the Hodgson translation mentioned "Ashu Ghosa" and invoked "Manja Ghosa" as the Guru of the World.
 The details of the caste system, its antiquity and "shrewd and argumentative attack" by a Buddhist, in the words of Hodgson, gained wide interest among 19th-century scholars.
 The scholarship that followed, surmised that "Ashu Ghosa" is possibly the famous Buddhist scholar Asvaghosa, who lived around the 2nd century CE.
 It is widely known that Ashwagosh was the philosopher guide of king Kanishka.